 – Trustworthy relations with the customers

-– Variety of provided services and a big opportunity of choice
+– Variety of provided services and wide range of choice

 |Weaknesses||– Low level of trust

-– Omnichannel Cooperation with customers with the use of digital tools
+– One-way interaction with customers via digital tools

 – High costs for IT and online customer service